A Place for All to Explore

 Location: Mishawaka City Hall, 600 East Third Street

 Crawford Park lies along the St. Joseph River.
-It has a splash pad, lighted basketball courts, playground equipment, picnic areas and an open-air pavilion available for rent.
+It has a splash pad, lighted basketball courts, playground equipment, and picnic areas.

 Looking for outdoor activities?
 This park has them.
 It has a basketball court, checkers table, table tennis, cornhole boards, sand volleyball court, gaga pit, grills, hammock station, Ninja Warrior Course, picnic area and playground.
 It also has a shelter with restrooms.